 The student is expected to exhibit adequate ethical behavior.
 In the case of detecting unethical behavior (copy, plagiarism, use of unauthorized electronic devices, for example) it will be considered that the student does not meet the necessary requirements to pass the subject.
-In that case, the student will not pass the course in the current academic year (0.0).
+In that case, the overall grade in the current academic year will be suspended (0.0).